CodeCrafter-25/Roman-Ianchuk/README.md

 # Hi!
 I'm Roman 👋

 - 🔎 Studying data analytics
+- 📊 Built a **Sales Dashboard** to analyze revenue trends
-- 🧰 Using SQL, Python, Tableau
+- 🧰 Using SQL, Python, Tableau to extract insights
 - 🚀 Working on portfolio projects

 Looking for internship and collaboration opportunities!